What exactly is COSHH?

 A lot of people think that COSHH is just related to chemicals, but this we’re going to set the record straight.
 What exactly is COSHH?
 The term COSHH is short for “Control of Substances Hazardous to Health”, and it is a legal requirement that businesses control these substances in the workplace.
 Under these regulations, all employers must reduce and control exposure to hazardous substances in order to prevent any harm or ill health to their employees.

 Each year, thousands of employees become ill as a result of exposure to hazardous substances.
 But, by following COSHH, businesses can work more safely, save money and be more effective in their operations.
 Together with ensuring that employees remain healthy when carrying out their day-to-day responsibilities.

 What Are the Different Hazardous Substances?

-However, regardless of what industry you specialise in, it is crucial to be aware of what the different hazardous substances are and what causes them.
+So what exactly are COSHH substances?
+Whichever industry you specialise in, it is crucial to be aware of what the different hazardous substances are and what causes them.